Skip to content

 We could use environment variables for the same effect:

-$ MYAPP_SCHEMA_NAME=otherdb uv run myapp.py --config config.yaml
+$ MYAPP_SCHEMA_NAME=otherdb uv run myapp.py --config postgres.yaml

 As mentioned above, command line arguments have the final word: